polazarus/ocamlyices/README.markdown

 Uninstall
 ---------

-If you used opam to install it:
+If you have install it with [Opam][opam]:

     opam remove ocamlyices

-Otherwise:
+Otherwise, use ocamlfind:

     ocamlfind remove ocamlyices